mindsdb/mindsdb-docs-old/mindsdb-docs/docs/index.md

 ***A world where people use intelligent databases to make better data-driven decisions.***

-...and we think the best way to do this is to enable this capability inside existing databases rather than to create another one.
-(Despite the name we are not actually a Database).
+We think the best strategy to do this is to enable ML capabilities for existing databases rather than to create another one.
+(You can think of MindsDB as Intelligence for exsiting Databases).

 ## From Database Tables to Machine Learning Models